Asset manager GAM Holding sees 2019 break-even after outflows

-ZURICH, Jan 17 (Reuters) - Embattled Swiss asset manager GAM Holding GAMH.S expects to just break even for 2019 as results continue to suffer from a sharp outflow of assets that followed a row with its former star fund manager.
+ZURICH, Jan 17 (Reuters) - Swiss asset manager GAM Holding GAMH.S expects to break even for 2019 as performance fees improved, though it saw a sharp outflow of assets in the aftermath of a row with its former star fund manager.

+GAM called a truce with former star manager Tim Haywood last year after months of wrangling over his sacking, drawing a line under a saga that hammered its stock.

+Its shares, which fell more than a quarter in 2019, advanced more than 6% as its estimated 2019 results beat expectations.

 GAM expects to report underlying 2019 profit before taxes, excluding non-recurring and acquisition-related items, of around 10 million Swiss francs ($10.4 million), down from 126.7 million for 2018, it said on Friday.

-This was driven mostly by a drop in assets under management (AuM), and related revenues in investment management, from 56.1 billion francs at the end of 2018 to an estimated 48 billion at the end of 2019.
+This was driven mostly by a drop in assets under management (AuM) and related revenues in investment management to an estimated 48 billion at the end of 2019 from 56.1 billion francs at the end of 2018.

 AuM at its private labelling business were set to be 84 billion, from 76.1 billion a year earlier.